Saturday, July 30, 2011

 The Blossoming of Judy Jones: FOUR FRIGHTENED PEOPLE (1934)

 A cherished lump of stocking coal for Cecil B. DeMille devotees, FOUR FRIGHTENED PEOPLE (1934) is remarkably lapse on realism for being such jungle-set escapade: no one seems to actually move through the jungle, or deal with any real danger, i.e. dehydration, tigers, or malaria.
 The frightened four's trusty guide whips up a camp with ladders and tree houses latched from vines and trees every night and the next day the men are free to mope after the 'blossoming' Claudette Colbert.
-A chimp (in Malaysia!) steals Claudette Collbert's clothes while she showers in a waterfall--the big DeMille money shot of 'did we or didn't we see something' prurience--and her emergence in a costume made of leaves, like an amazon queen, is greeted with slackjawed approval by the now lusty journalist and irritated Englishman.
+A chimp (in Malaysia!) steals Claudette Collbert's clothes while she showers in a waterfall--the big DeMille money shot of 'did we or didn't we see something' prurience--and her emergence in a costume made of leaves, like an amazon queen, is greeted with slack-jawed approval by the now lusty journalist and irritated Englishman.
 It's fine, but it's not TARZAN, or RED DUST, or even art.
 So what is it?
 A portrait of a beat-down librarian who finds her groove in the jungles of Malaysia?
 You betcha.

-In the days of the silent age, the 20s particularly, one went to the cinema to see silent films, like D.W.
-Griffith's THE LOVE FLOWER and THE IDOL DANCER (both 1920) starring Griffith's then love, Carol Dempster, as an innocent virgin unaware of what constitutes sin and so frequently near nude.
-The legitimate stage was dank with productions like Rain and West of ZanzibarFour Frightened People was originally a novel, but was then adapted by Bartlett Cormack (writer of plays like The Painted Veil and The Racket) and Lenore J. Coffee as something far more like a play, which suited DeMille's silent film-bred ambitions to lens elaborate tableaux as opposed to kinetic action.
-It's not important to move from scene to scene for Griffith so much as to move the audience via exotic still images.
-So we move from a scene of the lovers surrounded on all sides by shadowy black figures, tied together and left to be romantic and enraptured as they face certain death, to being back with our island matron who's enlisted the entire female population of some remote Malay village in a proto-Planned Parenthood.
+Even in the days of the pre-code, nudity was a very rare commodity.
+One needed an excuse for the censors, and enough doubt and blur to cover all 'ahem' bases; the best excuse was 'naturalism' - i.e if you want to show naked women, go to remote locales where scanty (or no) clothing are the norm.
+D.W.
+Griffith's THE LOVE FLOWER and THE IDOL DANCER (both 1920) starring Griffith's then love, Carol Dempster, are prime examples.
+The legitimate stage meanwhile was dank with productions like Rain and West of Zanzibar.
+And into this mess comes Four Frightened People.
+It was originally a novel, but was then adapted by Bartlett Cormack (writer of plays like The Painted Veil and The Racket) and Lenore J. Coffee, turning into something far more like a play, which suited DeMille's silent film-bred ambitions.
+Old Cecil liked to lens elaborate tableaux as opposed to kinetic action so we move from a scene of the lovers tied to a tree and surrounded on all sides by shadowy black figures moving closer--the lovers romantic and enraptured as they face certain deathn-- to being back with our island matron who's enlisted the entire female population of some remote Malay village in a proto-Planned Parenthood.
+No one actually ever moves anywhere, except off or onscreen.

 Thursday, July 28, 2011